ryanbasiltrickett/cheat-sheet/Software Development Concepts/Design Patterns/Observer.md

 - **ConcreteObserver**: Implements the Observer interface and receives notifications from the subject when its state changes.
 It updates itself based on the state changes of the subject.

 ___
+### Related Patterns
+- [[Mediator]]: The mediator defines how objects interact and thereby promotes loose coupling between the objects.
+The objects can therefore interact independently.
+Mediators are often used to ensure the independent transfer of state between the subject and its observers.
+- [[Singleton]]: By making the subject a singleton, it ensures that the subject has only one access point to it.

+___